EEDaisey/Publications/ReadMe.md

 ==================== Overview ====================

-This document serves as a repository for pdfs of various publications that I have read relevant to my research interests in computer science, applied mathematics, and aerospace systems software engineering.
-Below is an interesting list of titles divided into various categories for each research area.
-Each of the titles has an ID associated with it.
-These IDs map to the publication in the PDF folder.
+This document serves as a reference for PDFs of publications that are relevant to my research interests in computer science, applied mathematics, and aerospace systems software engineering.
+The publication titles are categorized according to the respective research areas, and each title is accompanied by an ID that corresponds to the PDF file in the designated folder.
 Hopefully these publications serve you well on your own journey -- What a time to be alive! :)

 ========== Computer Science ==========